jiriklepl/NSWI131/SOLUTION.md

 ### database

-- `db-shootout`: TODO - waiting for small
+- `db-shootout`: (including the small dataset) this benchmark performs better with a higher number of CPU cores and this increase in performance continues up until 15 cores (sooner if they do not share the same NUMA node), then the performance slowly decreases with a higher number of cores.

+  The memory utilization slowly increases with more CPU cores.
+This is visible in the original combined dataset.

 ### functional

-- `future-genetic`: TODO - waiting for small
+- `future-genetic`: (including the small dataset) TODO - waiting for small

 - `mnemonics`, `par-mnemonics`: these two benchmarks solve the phone mnemonics using JDK streams (in `par-mnemonic`, parallel JDK streams).
 They are very simple benchmarks that encode a predefined phone number into a mnemonic using a specific dictionary.